 Millfield itself has been specially modified to provide a perfect setting for our new Post 19 provision for adults with autism and learning difficulties, promoting a safe and secure environment whilst maintaining a feeling of space and light.

-Alongside the house Millfield also has its own purpose-built day centre, with a variety of indoor spaces, and a horticultural provision complete with a Victorian style greenhouse.
+Alongside the house Millfield also has a variety of indoor spaces, and a horticultural provision complete with a Victorian style greenhouse.
 Both provide exciting possibilities for a broad programme of activities.

 The provision aims to enable the young adults for whom it caters to: